Setting Up and Managing Adjudication

 Assigning Adjudicators

 Be sure there are users who have been assigned the adjudication role within the study.
-If no users are assigned to that role, this screen will produce an error.
+If no users are assigned to that role, this screen may get an error.

 This is also where a manager can view who has been assigned to which events and who has completed review.
 This is done by tapping an existing record to see the assigned users in the list at the bottom.